lambdalisue/django-inspectional-registration/docs/about_registration_templates.rst

 ==============================
 Used to create the email

-Acception Email
+acceptance Email
 ------------------------------
 Sent when inspector accpet the account registration

-``registration/acception_email.txt``
+``registration/acceptance_email.txt``
-    Used to create acception email.
+    Used to create acceptance email.
 The following context will be passed

     ``site``
         An instance of ``django.contrib.site.Site`` to determine the site name